Rhett Butler is the Founder and CEO of Mongabay, a leading nonprofit media organization dedicated to environmental journalism.

 And so I think I started producing those news articles in 2005 and pretty quickly got picked up by Google News.
 So I had syndication and it kind of took off from there.

-[14:31] Rhett: That sounds about right.
-I mean, some of those would have also been written by the road and don't always wear pajamas, but yeah, I mean, basically accurate - yes.
+[11:34] Rhett: That sounds about right.
+I mean, some of those would have also been written (on) the road and don't always wear pajamas, but yeah, I mean, basically accurate - yes.

 I think part of it may have been my education, I went to public schools and things, but we just had to write a lot of essays.
 And I think that was probably really helpful for developing my writing skills.
 I also read a lot, which I think is very useful for becoming a prolific writer.